gmasquelier59/gmasquelier59/README.md

 ✈️ Some countries I visited: United States (California), Peru, Bolivia, Laos, Cambodia, Spain

-📻 I'm the proud owner of Radio of Magic, a webradio that broadcast the music of Disneyland Paris.
+📻 I'm the proud owner of Radio of Magic, a web radio (fully online) that broadcasts music from Disneyland Paris, for free.
 [Listen here](https://www.radio-of-magic.com)

 ## Things I code with